Communications Protocol

 which was room temperature when the program was run.

 The front panel shows the temperature.
-At the bottom it shows any error,
+At the

 and for each read it shows how many characters went out in the command